-The most significant research was an NIH funded study comparing two groups of 11 month old babies.
+The most significant research was an NIH-funded study comparing two groups of 11-month-old babies.
 One group was taught baby sign language.
 The second group was given verbal training.
 Surprisingly, the signing group were more advanced talkers than the group given verbal training.
-The lead of the signing group continued to grow, with the signers exhibiting verbal skills 3 months ahead of the non-signers at 2 years old.
-Their lead seemed to shrink a little after two years old, but even at three years old – the signers were still ahead1.
+The lead of the signing group continued to grow, with the signers exhibiting verbal skills three months ahead of the non-signers at two years old.
+Their lead seemed to shrink a little after two years old, but even at three years old, the signers were still ahead1.

-The authors of the NIH study, followed up with the children at 8 years old.
+The authors of the NIH study followed up with the children at eight years old.
 Surprisingly, there was still a difference.
 Signers showed IQ’s 12 points higher than the non-signers, even though they had long since stopped signing.
-This put the signers in the top-25% of eight year old, compared to the non-signers who were close to average2.
+This put the signers in the top 25% of eight year olds, compared to the non-signers, who were close to average2.

 1. Susan W. Goodwyn, Linda P. Acredolo and Catherine A. Brown.
 Impact of Symbolic Gesturing on Early Language Development, Journal of Nonverbal Behavior, 24, 81-103 (2000).
 Link to paper

-2. Linda P. Acredolo, and Susan W. Goodwyn, The Longterm Impact of Symbolic Gesturing During Infancy on IQ at Age 8, International Conference on Infant Studies (July 18, 2000: Brighton, UK) Link to paper
+2. Linda P. Acredolo, and Susan W. Goodwyn, The Longterm Impact of Symbolic Gesturing During Infancy on IQ at Age 8, International Conference on Infant Studies (July 18, 2000: Brighton, UK).

 3. Claire D. Vallotton, Catherine C. Ayoub, Symbols Build Communication and Thought: The Role of Gestures and Words in the Development of Engagement Skills and Social-Emotional Concepts During Toddlerhood, Social Development 19:3,601-626 (August 2010) Link to abstract